 Manufactured Home.
-A building, used exclusively for human habitation, which is constructed in compliance with the National Manufactured Home Construction and Safety Standards Act in a manufacturing facility, and is transportable in one or more sections to a building site.
+A building, used exclusively for human habitation, which is constructed in compliance with the National Manufactured Home Construction and Safety Standards Act in a manufacturing facility after June 15, 1976, and is transportable in one or more sections to a building site.

 Manufactured Home Park.
 Any manufactured home court, camp, park, site, lot, parcel or tract of land intended for the purpose of supplying a location, or accommodations, for manufactured homes and upon which manufactured homes are parked and shall include all buildings used or intended for use as part of the equipment thereof whether a charge is made for the use of the manufactured home park and its facilities or not.
 "Manufactured Home Park" shall not include automobile or manufactured home sales lots on which unoccupied manufactured homes are parked for the purposes of inspection and sale.